 Assignment

-This internship can lead into a master thesis study as the review will indicate interesting research gaps that you can formulate a thesis topic about.
+This internship can lead to a master's thesis study, as the review will indicate interesting research gaps that you can formulate a thesis topic about.

 KEYWORDS